 IRS determination of “reasonable and necessary” expenses

 The IRS requires you to provide detailed financial information on forms 433-A or 433-F (individual) and 433-B (e.g., sole proprietor and incorporated businesses).

-The IRS uses the forms AND ITS OWN STANDARDS to determine how much “cash flow” is available monthly to meet the household living expenses, and the allowable “reasonable and necessary” expenses.
-Just because you have the expense does not mean the IRS will allow it.
+The IRS uses the forms AND ITS OWN STANDARDS to determine “allowable “reasonable and necessary” household living expenses and how much remaining “cash flow” is available monthly to make installment payments (if any).
+Just because you have an expense does not mean the IRS will allow it.

 Six Year Rule for Repayment of Tax Liability 2/1/18

 The Collection Financial Standards are used in cases requiring financial analysis to determine a taxpayer’s ability to pay.
 The vast majority of installment agreements secured by Collection employees are streamlined agreements, which require little or no financial analysis and no substantiation of expenses.
 In cases where taxpayers cannot full pay and do not meet the criteria for a streamlined agreement, they may still qualify for the six-year rule.
 The time frame for this rule was increased in 2012 from five years to six years.
 The six-year rule allows for payment of living expenses that exceed the Collection Financial Standards, and allows for other expenses, such as minimum payments on student loans or credit cards, as long as the tax liability, including penalty and interest, can be full paid in six years.
 Taxpayers are required to provide financial information in these cases, but do not have to provide substantiation of reasonable expenses.

 Terms and definitions